clementgallet/libTAS/README.md

 You will need to download and install the following to build libTAS:

-* Deb: `apt-get install build-essential cmake extra-cmake-modules libx11-dev qtbase5-dev qt5-default libsdl2-dev libxcb1-dev libxcb-keysyms1-dev libxcb-xkb-dev libxcb-cursor-dev libasound2-dev libswresample-dev ffmpeg`
+* Deb: `apt-get install build-essential automake pkg-config libx11-dev qtbase5-dev qt5-default libsdl2-dev libxcb1-dev libxcb-keysyms1-dev libxcb-xkb-dev libxcb-cursor-dev libasound2-dev libswresample-dev ffmpeg`
-* Arch: `pacman -S base-devel cmake extra-cmake-modules qt5-base xcb-util-cursor alsa-lib ffmpeg`
+* Arch: `pacman -S base-devel automake pkgconf qt5-base xcb-util-cursor alsa-lib ffmpeg`

 To enable HUD on the game screen, you will also need: